 Cargo deck – Something that didn’t change

-Not a place where you can look for a specific thing, but the cargo deck in Deira near the Gold souq abra station is where the changes haven’t affected.
+You cannot look for a specific thing, but the cargo deck in Deira near the Gold souq abra station is where the changes haven’t been affected.
 Although much of Bur Dubai and Deira reminds us of the old Dubai, this part of it is particularly notable.
 You can see the old-style cargo boats moving the goods.

 This is not the main port of Dubai anymore.
 But these small cargo boats carry the goods from the main ports to the main marketplace in old Dubai.

 There is a long and wide walkway on the Deira side that takes you along old Dubai.
 This is a great place to go for a morning run or an evening walk.
 This promenade is all along the Dhow wharf, Rolex twin towers, cargo docks, and abra stations.

 People from all across the globe come to visit Dubai.
 Besides seeing the wonders in Dubai, understanding the culture and traditions is also vital to gaining a good insight into the lives of the local population.
 If you are in for that, look nowhere else than the Sheikh Muhammad Centre for Cultural Understanding.
 This is what you will first see when you enter Al Bastakiya.

 They offer breakfast, brunch, lunch, evening tea, and cultural dinner meals.
 The trained guide will explain the traditions with demonstrations where necessary.
 After that, you can relish traditional Emirati food.